Role and Remit

 We have two key strands of work:

-A proactive educational role around the ethical standards framework, including publishing Guidance and Advice Notes on the relevant Codes of Conduct; and
+A proactive educational role around the ethical standards framework, including publishing Guidance and Advice Notes on the relevant Codes of Conduct, providing training, and answering queries; and

 An adjudicatory role in holding public Hearings to decide on alleged breaches of the Codes of Conduct, and where a breach is found, to then determine the appropriate sanction.

-Both the Councillors’ Code of Conduct and the Model Code of Conduct for Board members of devolved public bodies are based on key principles.
-The following videos introduce these key principles.
+Both the Councillors’ Code of Conduct and the Model Code of Conduct for board members of devolved public bodies are based on key principles.
+This videos introduce these key principles. -

 Respect